ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 --- | --- | ---
 Configure Connection Filter | Configured | Agencies are to provide IP addresses considered as safe.

-Connection Filter Configuration applicable to all agencies and implementation types
+Connection Filter Configuration applicable to all agencies and implementation types.

 Configuration | Value | Description
 --- | --- | ---